paradisehuman/Shop/README.md

 ### API Usage Guidance

 Follow these steps to interact with the e-commerce system using the provided API endpoints.
-This guide will walk you through adding a product, creating a customer, creating a basket, and completing a purchase with a discount.
+This guide will walk you through adding a product, creating a customer, creating a basket, adding items to the basket, and completing a purchase with a discount.

-#### 1. **Add Product**
+### 1. **Add Product**

 To add a product, use the `/api/Product` endpoint with a `POST` request.
 Provide the product details such as picture, title, description, price, and stock.